 In 2015, she and a friend did a Cape Town and Garden Route tour, visited Cape Point, a township and Robben Island, enjoyed a 2-day Wine Hopper pass to the local wine farms.

-Then they winged their way up to Victoria Falls for an adventure cruise and other activities in this adrenalin-junkie capital.
+Then they winged their way up to Victoria Falls for an adventure cruise and other activities in this adrenaline-junkie capital.
 After a 14-day trip, they flew on homewards.

 Last year, she returned on her own (the Cape has clearly bitten hard) for 10 days to see the whales off Hermanus, visit some yet unvisited picturesque towns and villages in the Cape Winelands before heading off again.